Gündogan and Can 'like' controversial Turkish football Instagram post | DW | 13.10.2019

 Can also told Kicker that he liked the post without "paying attention to the content."

-With German chancellor Angela Merkel urging Turkey's president Recep Tayyip Erdogan to immediately stop the country's military offensive in Syria, the Germany internationals' actions will be a hot topic in their homeland.
-Both players have Turkish roots, while Gundogan courted criticism in May, 2018 for posing for a photo with Erdogan alongside Tosun and Mesut Özil.
+With German Chancellor Angela Merkel urging Turkish President Recep Tayyip Erdogan to immediately stop the country's military offensive in Syria, the Germany internationals' actions will be a hot topic in their homeland.
+Gündogan courted criticism in May 2018 for posing for a photo with Erdogan alongside Tosun and Mesut Özil.

 Across the weekend, tens of thousands of demonstrators marched through German cities protesting Turkey's military operation.